 Shohei Ohtani homers as the Dodgers rout the Mets 8-0 for a 2-1 lead in the NLCS

+“These guys are locked in.
+And they understand they have a job to do to prevent runs,” Dodgers manager Dave Roberts said.
+“And I think we’re playing good defense, too.”

-Ohtani connected in the eighth, a 410-foot drive that soared into the second deck in right field and barely stayed fair above the foul pole.
+Ohtani connected for a towering 410-foot drive that soared into the second deck in right field.
+He gave a little lean at home plate as he watched the ball barely stay fair above the foul pole.

 Max Muncy went deep in the ninth for his 13th career postseason homer, tying Corey Seager and Justin Turner for the franchise record.
 Muncy also connected in Game 2.

+“It’s definitely a blessing.
+I can’t be thankful enough that I’ve had the opportunity to play enough games to be able to accrue those numbers,” he said.
+“Thankful to be able to be on a team and an organization that gets to the postseason every single year.”

-A fired-up Walker Buehler struck out Francisco Lindor to leave the bases loaded in the second, and the Dodgers got five stingy innings from their hard-throwing bullpen.
-Buehler combined with four relievers on a four-hitter.
+Dodgers starter Walker Buehler struck out Francisco Lindor on a full-count knuckle curve to leave the bases loaded in the second.

+A fired-up Buehler shouted as he walked off the mound, and then again in Lindor’s direction.

+“That was the pitch of the game,” Roberts said.
+“Obviously, the crowd was into it.
+They were gaining momentum.
+To get the breaking ball down below the zone and get a great hitter out was huge.
+And I think that just kind of speaks to experience.”

 Michael Kopech worked a hitless fifth for the win, and Dodgers pitchers finished with 13 strikeouts.